This chapter of our documentation is still in beta. We welcome feedback, corrections,

 for the first time) editions that were under contract with LEMDO’s predecessor, the

 Internet Shakespeare Editions (ISE).
-This includes plays that were part of the ISE anthology itself, and part of
+Our remit includes the remediation of plays that were part of the ISE anthology

 A vital part of this republication work is converting the edition files from the ISE’s

-markup language, IML, to TEI-XML and then remediating each file so that they all conform
+markup language, IML, to TEI-XML and then remediating each file so that all the files

-to LEMDO’s customization of TEI.
-As a remediator, you will work on the converted files
+conform to LEMDO’s customization of TEI.
+As a remediator, you will work on the converted

 Remediation: What is It?